jadijadi/lpic1book/content/1034_use_streams_pipes_and_redirects.md

 ```
 $ cat who_uses_what.txt
 jadi, fedora
-linux, fedora
+linus, fedora
 bob, ubuntu
 jack, arch
 sara, fedora
 $ cat who_uses_what.txt | xargs -I DATA echo name is DATA is the choice.
 name is jadi, fedora is the choice.
-name is linux, fedora is the choice.
+name is linus, fedora is the choice.
 name is bob, ubuntu is the choice.
 name is jack, arch is the choice.
 name is sara, fedora is the choice.
 ```

-Two more useful switches? `-L` to break based on new lines and `-n 1` to tell xargs to run invoke the provided utility after receiving 1 argument.
+Two more useful switches:
+1. `-L` breaks based on new lines
+2. `-n 1` tells xargs to invoke the provided utility after receiving 1 argument.

 ### tee

-The problem with redirection is that you can not see the progress of your commands in the same terminal.
+The problem with redirection is that you cannot see the progress of your commands in the same terminal.
 The `tee` utility solves this.
 If you need to see the output on screen and also save it to a file, `tee` is your friend.
 Give it one or more filenames and it will do the trick.

 ```